 For the purposes of University policy, the term “sexual harassment” refers to any unwanted conduct that is based on an individual’s sex, sexual orientation, gender identity and/or gender expression and that:

-1. Involves a stated or implicit threat to the victim’s academic or employment status;
+- Involves a stated or implicit threat to the individual’s academic or employment status;

-2. Has the purpose or effect of interfering with an individual’s academic or work performance; and/or;
+- Has the purpose or effect of interfering with the individual’s academic or work performance; and/or

 - Creates an intimidating or offensive academic, living or work environment.